 This test simulates interviewing scenarios, wherein two or more sides are talking, the video to be shown switches between the sides, from a few tens of seconds to a few minutes.

-Results of the following two set of tests in this category should be reported.
+Simulation results of the following two sets of tests in this category should be reported.

+The RA coding structure without CRA pictures as specified in JCTVC-G1200 shall be applied.

 In the first test set, the following configurations apply:

 The first scene (the interviewer) lasts 20 seconds, followed by the second scene (the interviewee) that lasts 60 seconds, in output order, and the pattern repeats in the same manner.